Mariateresa Bonanotte

 The Monumental Cemetery in Staglieno, Genoa, was officially opened on January 1st, 1851 although it was still unfinished.

-It was designed by architects Carlo Barabino and Giovanni Battista Resasco and is a veritable open-air museum because of its architecture and large quantity of funerary artworks, so much so that Ernest Hemingway called it 'one of the wonders of the world' and many historical figures such as Friedrich Nietzsche, Guy de Maupassant and Mark Twain speak of Staglieno's charm and fascination in their writings.
+Designed by architects Carlo Barabino and Giovanni Battista Resasco, it’s a true open-air museum because of its architecture and large quantity of funerary artworks, so much so that Ernest Hemingway described it as “one of the wonders of the world,” and many historical figures — including Friedrich Nietzsche, Guy de Maupassant, and Mark Twain — wrote about the haunting charm of Staglieno.

-The entrance to the Monumental Cemetery of Staglieno is flanked by the two statues of Hope and Charity and has a quadrangular structure.
-Over time, the original design was given a monumental character with the addition of wide porticos decorated by a double row of artistic monuments culminating in the imposing Pantheon, all harmoniously set within the natural surroundings, the Boschetto, in which rich family monuments stand.
+The entrance to the Cemetery of Staglieno is flanked by the two statues of Hope and Charity and has a quadrangular structure.
+Over time, the original design was given a monumental character with the addition of wide porticos decorated by a double row of artistic monuments culminating in the imposing Pantheon, all harmoniously set within the natural surroundings, the Boschetto, where rich family monuments stand.

 The marble statues that adorn the tombs of Genoese nobles of the second half of the 19th century were created by important artists, and among the representative figures of history and culture who rest in this magical place are Giuseppe Mazzini, Constance Mary Lloyd wife of Oscar Wilde, and the great singer-songwriter Fabrizio De Andrè.